adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 9. Because they are easier to debug

-It's harder to inspect an element with a multitude of visual class names.
-With a semantic class there will be just one.
+When inspecting an element, there will be several applicable CSS selectors.
+We'll have to look through these.
+With a semantic class name there is just one which is easier to work with.

 ## 10. Because the standards recommend it